 - Bread.
-I like to use thick, day old french bread, so that it doesn’t become soggy.
-Sourdough or challah bread work great also.
+I like to use thick, day old French bread or French baguette, so that it doesn’t become soggy.
+Sourdough, brioche or challah bread work great also.

 - Consistency.
 Cook for 1 hour for a crispy and caramelized texture.
 If you prefer it softer and more gooey, cook for 45 minutes.

 There are many ways to make this overnight French toast your own!
 Swap the berries for sliced apples or peaches, or omit the fruit all-together and mix in some chopped walnuts or pecans.
 You can also add in some vanilla extract or nutmeg to the egg mixture to give it an extra boost of flavor.